 The Clinical Mental Health Counseling concentration meets the educational requirements for licensure as a professional counselor (LPC) in Louisiana and prepares you to deliver services in a variety of mental health settings.
 Clinical Mental Health Counselors must be licensed as a Licensed Professional Counselor (LPS) in the state in which they work.
 Licensure requirements may vary by state and counselors must verify requirements in the state they are seeking licensure.
-Students completing a Master of Science in Counselor Education, Clinical Mental Health Counseling concentration are prepared to seek these credentials.
+Students completing a Master of Science in Counseling, Clinical Mental Health Counseling concentration are prepared to seek these credentials.

 The School Counseling concentration meets the Louisiana Department of Education's educational requirements for certification as a Counselor, K-12 or Ancillary Counselor, K-12.
 School Counselors must be certified by the state in which they work.
 Certification requirements may vary by state and School Counselors must verify requirements with the certification officer in the state they are seeking certification.
-Students completing a Master of Science in Counselor Education, School Counseling concentration are prepared to seek these credentials.
+Students completing a Master of Science in Counseling, School Counseling concentration are prepared to seek these credentials.

-Learn more about Counselor Education >
+Learn more about Counseling >

 Educational Curriculum & Instruction